-If you’re like many Canadians, you’re hoping you’ve paid enough tax for 2017 and may even be looking forward to a hefty tax refund cheque.
+If you’re like many Canadians, you’re hoping you’ve paid enough tax in 2018 and may even be looking forward to a hefty tax refund.
 You can help ensure that happens by knowing the details of your Registered Retirement Savings Plan (RRSP), what sets them apart, your contribution limit and a whole slew of other things.
 Here are the basics:

 An RRSP is a retirement savings plan that you open at a bank or other financial institution near you.
 It’s registered by the federal government of Canada, and you can contribute to it up to an annual maximum amount.